rooi/homebridge-intercom-automation-hat/README.md

 ## Installation

 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
-Specifically for running on a Raspberry, you will find a tutorial in the [homebridge-punt Wiki](https://github.com/cflurin/homebridge-punt/wiki/Running-Homebridge-on-a-Raspberry-Pi).
+Specifically for running on a Raspberry, you will find a tutorial in the [homebridge Wiki](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian).

 Assure you're using the most up-to-date version of Raspbian